Skip to main content

 Aims

-The discipline of Human-Computer Interaction (HCI) has been developing, and increasing in importance for more than 40 years.
-HCI knowledge comes from a large academic and industrial research community and underpins an area of professional practice in the tech sector (often referred to as ‘UX’ for User eXperience in industry), which explores how interactive digital systems (across all digital platforms) can be designed to be useful, usable and provide users with an engaging user experience.
 HCI is a fundamentally cross- and multi-disciplinary field, and over the course of its history various academic disciplines and practices have influenced its approaches to studying people and evaluating how they interact with, understand and use of technology.
 Equally, it has fundamentally influenced the ways in which we design interactive digital technologies, from command line interfaces, graphical user interfaces (GUIs), through mobile interactions, apps, embedded systems, physical/tangible computing, and on to robotics and AI systems.
 This module is focused on providing students with a thorough grounding in the development of HCI as a field of study, and its basic principles of human-centred design.
-Students will learn about the user-centred development lifecycle for digital technologies, and will practice and become familiar with the basic skills of requirements elicitation and usability evaluation.
+Students will learn about the user-centred development lifecycle for digital technologies and will practice and become familiar with the basic skills of requirements elicitation and usability evaluation.

 The aims of this module are:

-1. To introduce students to the field of Human-Computer Interaction, its key concepts, technologies and professional practices.
+1. To introduce students to the field of Human-Computer Interaction, its key concepts, technologies and

-2. To provide a survey of the history of HCI and the shifts in how the field has conceptualised and studied Human-Computer Interactions over time.
+2. To overview the development of HCI as a discipline and the shifts in how the field has conceptualised and

-4. To give students practical experience of basic methods for requirements elicitation, interface design and usability evaluation.
+4. To give students practical experience of basic methods for requirements elicitation, interface design and

 Outline Of Syllabus

-Intro to module and HCI
+Intro to module and HCI.

-UCD Basics, Framing Concepts and the Context for HCI
+UCD Basics, Framing Concepts and the Context for HCI.

-History of interactive technologies
+Evolution of interactive technologies.

-Understanding Users
+Understanding Users.

-Fieldwork for Design
+Fieldwork for Design.

-Usability Evaluation
+Usability Evaluation.

-Interface design and prototyping
+Interface design and prototyping.

-Contemporary topics in HCI
+Contemporary topics in HCI.

-Practical skills for HCI
+Practical skills for HCI.

-UX industry
+UX industry.

 Teaching Methods